 What is Beurre Blanc?

-- Olive Oil - Use extra virgin olive oil for sauteing the onion and garlic.
+- Olive Oil - Use extra virgin olive oil (EVOO) for sauteing the onion and garlic.

 - Onion - Finely chopped white onion or yellow onion.
 If you don't want pieces, grate the onion or use a garlic press for the onion juice.